vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **116.** A grovelling flatterer forcefully applies his knowledge for nefarious purposes, and misleads his lord to climb the ladder of success.
 At first glance, it is hard to determine the evildoing of a panderer who seeks only the favor of his lord.
 Because it is difficult to identify manipulative intentions, even the notorious Ōga Yashirō[^283] was able to dupe Lord Gongen.[^284] Sly men of this stripe are often found among newly employed retainers or upstarts, but are rare among hereditary vassals or those of high station.

+[^283]: Ōga Yashirō \(?–1574\) is known as a traitor who plotted to allow the enemy, Takeda Katsuyori, into Tokugawa Ieyasu’s castle in Okazaki.

+[^284]: Tokugawa Ieyasu.

 ___________

 **117.** Jin’uemon used to say “One should not bother bringing up daughters.
 They may stain the family name, and disgrace the parents \[after they are married off\].
 The oldest daughter is special, but any others should be discarded.”